malkato/malkato.github.io/_posts/2025-01-25-Cryptographic-Fails.md

 '{"user":{"email":"attacker@example.com","username":"attacker","bio":"asdasdasdasdasdasdas-
 daa","image":null,"password":"b9333b5*******************5b234"}}'
 ````
-• In this packet I used the earlier challenges “JAMK2025” SHA-1 password hash and by executing the
+• In this packet I used the earlier challenge's SHA-1 password hash and by executing the
 command, the flag appeared into the console:
 ````bash
 HTTP/1.1 200 OK